+bits description acc

+0-5 Maxwords reached R 1 = The maximum number of words in that channel has been

+received and no ROB trailer has been found.

-bits description acc 0-5 Maximum number of words reached R/W $1 = \max$ number of words reached 6-11 FIFO's FF REGISTERED R/W 1 = FIFO has been full at any time.
+6- FIFO's FF R/W 1 = FIFO has been full at any time.

+11 REGISTERED ·